jaxio/celerio-angular-quickstart/README.md

-## CRUD web app leveraging Angular 2 / PrimeNG / SpringBoot / Spring Data
+## Generate an Angular 2 / Prime NG / Spring Boot / Spring Data project

 From an existing relational database, generate an Angular 2 CRUD web application.

 This quickstart comes with an H2 database example, but you may try it with your own database schema (scroll down).

-# Generate it and run it (short version)
+## Generate it and run it (short version)

 Assuming, JDK 8, Maven 3 and NPM are already installed: